 * * *

 If Americans think of the Amish, it’s usually Pennsylvania that springs to mind, though in fact more Amish live in neighbouring Ohio.
-The 70,000 or so Pennsylvania Amish are concentrated in the southeast corner of the state, especially in Lancaster County, where these so-called “plain people” constitute a highly visible presence.
-Over recent decades, the Amish population has doubled in North America, spreading out from their traditional Pennsylvania and Ohio heartlands due to high birth rates (families have an average of six or seven children) and a high proportion of young Amish who choose to commit to their church and traditional way of life.
+The 70,000 or so Pennsylvania Amish are concentrated in the southeast corner of the state, especially in Lancaster County, where these so-called “plain people” constitute a particularly highly visible presence.
+Over recent decades, the Amish population has doubled in the United States, spreading out from their traditional Pennsylvania and Ohio heartlands due to high birth rates (families have an average of six or seven children) and a high proportion of young Amish who choose to commit to their church and traditional way of life.
 Today, there are said to be more than 300,000 Amish, spread across twenty states.

 Adhering to the most traditional rules are the so-called “Old Order” Amish.
 Most continue to use a Low German dialect that has long since died out in Europe.
 All maintain a way of life that echoes that of their ancestors who first arrived in America in the early 18th century, escaping wars and religious persecution in either the Palatanite region of what is now Germany, from neighbouring Alsace or from Switzerland, the 16th-century birthplace of Anabaptism.

 For these Old Order Amish, anything that remotely resembles modern technology is resisted – most noticeably electricity, plumbing or motorised vehicles.
 A study by Eric Brende formulated two basic rules for the acceptance of technology by traditional Amish: it should be understood by all members of the community and it must be tested against the community’s core values and beliefs.
 The underlying premises are that social stability is maintained by agreeing on technological change, that technology should not require specialist workers and the technology that is used should be integrated into all aspects of personal life.